Vow Writing Made Easy

 Rochelle & Johnny.
 Photo by Figtree Pictures

-Make sure you’re relaxed, in a good headspace so you can really tap into your feelings.
-And then just start.
-If you’ve had a stressful day at work then take some time out to get in the right mood, it might be a walk, swim, surf – whatever it takes to tap into your feelings.
-Just get something down to start, knowing that you can come back to it later.
-It’s a work in progress and you don’t have to finish in one go.
+Make sure you’re feeling relaxed, and in a good headspace so you can really tap into your feelings.
+If you’ve had a stressful day, then take some time out to clear your mind - it might be a walk, swim, surf – whatever it takes to clear your mind and tap into your emotions.

 Taryn & Nicola.
 Photo by Shane Shepherd.